 Membership is open to all.
 Members are more than “friends” or donors of the organization, they are the ultimate governing authority.
 Members meet annual to vote on the officers and board of directors (known as “The Council”).
 Learn about Memberships and how to Join here.

-We believe that understanding the past creates better citizens and a better world.
+Understanding the past creates better citizens and a better world.

 The mission of Deerfield’s Pocumtuck Valley Memorial Association, reflecting the history of New England as well as that of the nation, is focused on preserving and communicating the multi-cultural history of the Connecticut and Deerfield River Valleys, with emphasis on “old Hampshire County,” and present day Franklin, Hampshire, and Hampden Counties.